 After about an hour, we heard only four voices and the fifth voice mournfully retreating into the woods.

 The musky smell I associated with male goats filled the air.
 When I asked Stefano about this odour, he got very excited.

 “ Yes,!
 The males have been urinating on their bellies.
-In fact, their bellies are have turned black.
+In fact, their bellies have turned black.
 The smell alerts the other males in a show of strength.
 Of course, we don’t hunt during mating season because we must protect the species.
 We cannot kill the strongest males because the population would become so much weaker.
 But even if we did hunt at this time, we would find the taste of the meat very strong because it is full of hormones.”

 “Look!
 Can you see him?”

-Now a light was shined and yes!
+Now a strong light was shined and yes!
 We could see one of the deer.
 He looked like an elk with an impressive set of antlers.

 “He doesn’t care what we do now.
 He is totally engaged in fighting for the females.
 Normally he would have run from us as soon as our cars arrived.”